 The Underlying Cause: Superficial Venous Reflux

-Superficial venous reflux disease is the leading cause of varicose veins and is caused by incompetent or "leaky" valves in vein running from foot to groin.
+Superficial venous reflux disease is the leading cause of varicose veins and is caused by incompetent or "leaky" valves in the vein running from foot to groin.
 This condition can be progressive and symptoms may worsen with time.
 Left untreated, it can lead to chronic, debilitating, and sometimes limb-threatening conditions.
 Worsening symptoms frequently force patients to dramatically change their lifestyles, especially when they have standing professions and can no longer tolerate being on their feet all day.

 Veins have one-way valves which channel and direct the blood back to the heart and prevent backflow or reflux of blood.
 When the valves are working properly, blood flows up towards the heart.
 When the valves leak, gravity causes the blood to return back to the feet.
 These leaky or insufficient valves are the underlying mechanism of varicose vein disease.
 The reversal of blood flow forces veins to progressively enlarge to varicosities.
 During long periods of standing or sitting, the blood in leg veins can pool to increase the pressure within the veins.
 Over time, vein walls weaken and dilate.
 This unhealthy circulatory pattern leads to lower extremity tissue damage, swelling, dermatitis, and ulceration.
 As the blood is not flowing, the varicosities may clot and cause phlebitis, or they may rupture and bleed.
 Obstruction or prolonged/increased pressure in the path of blood flow causes vein walls to stretch and cause the inability of valves to close properly.
 Therefore, leg veins close to the skin surface enlarge and result in what is commonly called varicose veins.

 Varicose Vein Symptoms?